ncp38/cs241-f24/projects/proj1/index.md

 - **Testing**: Fill in `testAdd()` and use a lot of examples to make sure this works!

 ### Multiplying two LargeInts
-Write a method to multiply two LargeInts and return the product.
+You **must write** a **method to multiply two LargeInts and return the product as a new LargeInt**.
 The method signature is
 ```
 public LargeInt multiply(LargeInt other)
 ```

 You do not have to simulate the elementary-school multiplication algorithm here (though you can if you want).
 Instead, just make a for loop that does repeated addition.
 In other words, to multiply 9 by 5, make a new LargeInt, set it to zero, then add 9 to the new LargeInt five times.
 Yes this is slow, but it works.

 **Be careful with implementing multiplication; this can really slow down your code if you do it wrong:**

 Say I want to multiply 100 by 3.
 I can calculate this as 100 + 100 + 100, or 3 + 3 + 3 +...+ 3 (100 total additions).
 It is much faster to do the
 first calculation (3 additions) rather than the second calculation (100 additions).
 Make sure your multiplication function is doing the faster version.

 - **Testing**: Fill in `testMultiply()` and use a lot of examples to make sure this works!

 ### Comparing LargeInts
-You will write a method to compare two LargeInts to see which one is bigger.
+You **must write** a **method to compare two LargeInts to see which one is bigger**.
 You will do this using a standard Java interface called `Comparable`.
 You can read the documentation for it here: https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/Comparable.html

 First, you should change the beginning of the LargeInt class to read:
 ```
 public class LargeInt implements Comparable<LargeInt>
 ```
 This tells Java we are implementing the `Comparable` interface, and our LargeInts should be comparable against other LargeInts.
 (Usually the part inside the angle brackets with `Comparable` will match the name of the class that implements the interface, though it doesn't have to match.)

 To implement `Comparable`, add a method to the class:
 ```